Mr-PauI/Walnut-CGB/README.md

 These optional features of **Walnut-CGB** are controlled via **compile-time macros** (`#define`).
 Setting any of these macros to `1` activates the feature.

-> **Note:** The current implementation of 16-bit and 32-bit DMA is limited to systems that do not have aliasing or alignment restrictions when writing data (e.g., ESP32-S3).
+> **Note:** The current implementation of 16-bit DMA is limited to systems that do not have aliasing or alignment restrictions when writing data (e.g., ESP32-S3).
 On some platforms, you may need to compile with `-fno-strict-aliasing` to avoid issues with pointer aliasing.
 The dual-fetch chained opcode dispatch works regardless of aliasing or alignment restrictions.
+32-bit DMA modes have fully alignent aware read/write options which are on by default.

 | Macro | Description |
 |-------|-------------|